IModer/Nyaa_RSS/README.md

 # How to build:

-  -Download Python3.7 or newer
+  - Download Python3.7 or newer
-  -Install the packages from the **requirements.txt** -Configure the **config.json** to your liking
+  - Install the packages from the **requirements.txt**
+  - Configure the **config.json** to your liking
-  -Use Apache or other shit to run the site, and run the Python script (Working on making it into one)
+  - Use Apache or other shit to run the site, and run the Python script (Working on making it into one)

 # It can do: